 The rights to receive cash flows from the asset have expired, or

-received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either (a) the
+the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either

-Company has transferred substantially all the risks and rewards of the asset, or (b) the Company has neither transferred
+(a) the Company has transferred substantially all the risks and rewards of the asset, or (b) the Company has neither

 d) Impairment

-In accordance with Ind AS 109, the Company applies expected credit loss (ECL) model for measurement and recognition
+I n accordance with Ind AS 109, the Company applies expected credit loss (ECL) model for measurement and

-Company to track changes in credit risk.
-Rather, it recognizes impairment allowances based on lifetime ECLs at each
+the Company to track changes in credit risk.
+Rather, it recognizes impairment allowances based on lifetime ECLs at

-all the cash flows that the entity expects to receive, discounted at the original EIR.
-Lifetime ECL is expected credit losses
+and all the cash flows that the entity expects to receive, discounted at the original EIR.
+Lifetime ECL is expected

-resulting from all possible defaults over the expected life of a financial instrument.
-ECL impairment loss allowance (or
+credit losses resulting from all possible defaults over the expected life of a financial instrument.
+ECL impairment loss

-reversal) recognized during the period is recognized as income/ expense in the statement of profit and loss.
-This amount
+allowance (or reversal) recognized during the period is recognized as income/ expense in the statement of profit and

 ii.
 Financial Liabilities